-Well, there can never be a definitive list for something like this, but I can say with some confidence these are some movies which you should not miss it.
-Each and every movie has its own different genre including comedy, action, horror, suspense, thriller, romantic, film noir, fantasy, sports, supernatural and soon.
+Well, there can never be a definitive list for something like this, but I can say with some confidence these are some movies which you should not miss.
+Each and every movie has its own different genre including comedy, action, horror, suspense, thriller, romantic, film noir, fantasy, sports, supernatural, and so on.
 It was very hard to pick 20 out of countless movies.
 After finishing the list, another movie stuck into my mind and I had to insert that movie in the list.
-So after devoting a lot of time on it, Movienasha compiled a list of “Top 20 Indian thriller movies which you shouldn’t miss it”.
+So after devoting a lot of time to it, Movienasha compiled a list of “Top 20 Indian thriller movies which you shouldn’t miss”.
 The movies which are mentioned below were personally watched by me and all are really good to watch.
-This list is purely based on my opinion so no offense please.
+This list is purely based on my opinion so no offense, please.
 I hope this will entice you to watch some.
-Please leave comment or feedback if you think differently and have something in mind which you want me to notice.
-Your comments or feedback are most welcome!
+Please leave comments or feedback if you think differently and have something in mind which you want me to notice.
+Your comments and feedback are most welcome!

-Top 20 Indian Thriller Movies Which You Should Definitely Watch
+Top 20 Indian Thriller Movies That You Should Definitely Watch

 1. Aamir (2008)